Ask Dental Group of Springfield if our services are right for youMake an Appointment

 In order to perform safe and comfortable dental procedures, your dentist will sometimes need to numb a part of your mouth in order to perform an invasive procedure.
 In this instance the dentist will inject a local anesthesia, like Lidocaine, into your gums or inner cheek.

 There are two kinds of numbing injections.
 The first is a block injection which numbs an entire region of your mouth, such as one side of your lower jaw.
 The other is an infiltration injection which numbs a smaller area near where the injection was given.

 If you need local anesthesia in order to have your dental treatment done, your dentist will dry part of your mouth with air or cotton.
 Many dentists then swab the area with a gel to numb the skin.
 Then your dentist will slowly inject the local anesthetic.
-Most people don't feel the needle.
-Instead, the sting they feel is caused by the anesthetic moving into the tissue.
-An injection of local anesthesia can last up to several hours.
+Lasting up to several hours, local anesthesia is often felt by patients as a brief sting which is caused by the anesthetic moving into the tissue.

 The dental team at Dental Group of Springfield will make sure your dental procedures are as pain-free as possible.
 For more information on local anesthesia, call us at 217-793-8899 to schedule an appointment.